Blackening Spice

 Quick Tips

 - Save on clean-up.
-You can combine the spices in a ziplock bag or a jar and give it a good shake.
+Combine the spices in a ziplock bag or a jar and give it a good shake.
 Then keep it stored right in the bag or jar.

 - Make as much as you need.
 You can also multiply or divide the recipe as needed, for more or less seasoning.

 - Use in place of Cajun seasoning.
 This homemade blackening seasoning is pretty interchangeable with Cajun seasoning, if you ask me.
-So feel free to switch it up when it comes to achieving authentic NOLA flavor in all kinds of Cajun or Creole-inspired recipes!
+So feel free to switch it up when it comes to achieving authentic flavor in all kinds of Cajun or Creole-inspired recipes.

 Storage Instructions